Why your self-esteem is important

 Regardless of what somebody else may tell us, I believe that true body positivity and high self-esteem can only come from within.
-Of course, it’s nice to hear from a friend or family member that we look great, however, unless we believe this ourselves, we cannot break through the mental barriers that are holding us back from truly accepting who we are.
+Of course, it’s nice to hear from a friend or family member that we look great, but unless we believe this ourselves, we cannot break through the mental barriers that are holding us back from truly accepting who we are.

-Another way to help increase self-esteem and body positivity is to be kind to others – this will not only make somebody else feel better, but the mental health benefits that you will gain from making somebody else feel good is amazing.
+Another way to help increase self-esteem and body positivity is to be kind to others – this will not only make somebody else feel better, but the mental health benefits that you will gain from making somebody else feel good are amazing.

 I’m not saying that this will all happen within the first month, but choosing to be a little bit kinder to ourselves each day will impact our mental health in such a positive way.
 We only have one body so why not choose to love it?
-Yes, it’s ok to make changes if this will make you happier but do it for you and not because that’s what you think is the ‘perfect’ way to look – your mental health will thank you for it.
+Yes, it’s ok to make changes if this will make you happier, but do it for you and not because that’s what you think is the ‘perfect’ way to look – your mental health will thank you for it.

 If you're struggling with self-esteem and the way you look, have a look at our page on body image.